Public Key Encryption

-The algorithm will produce a different output depending on the specific key being used at the time.
+Once the ciphertext is produced, it may be transmitted.
+The Encryption algorithm will produce a different output depending on the specific key being used at the time.
 Changing the key changes the output of the algorithm.

 Once the ciphertext is produced, it may be transmitted.
 Upon reception, the ciphertext can be transformed back to the original plaintext by using a decryption algorithm and the same key that was used for encryption.